-Qualifications achieved at NQF level 2, 3, 4
+Qualifications achieved at NQF levels 2, 3, 4

 For each person, we construct spells when they have achieved a specified minimum NQF level.
-NQF levels start at one (first national school assessment) through to nine (doctorate).
+NQF levels start at 1 (first national school assessment) through to 9 (doctorate).
 For each individual, we identify the date they first achieved the specific NQF level.